Module: wibox.widget.graph

 Set the graph border color.

-- border_color gears.color The border color to set.
+.Valid values : The border color to set.
+See also:

 Click to display more Emit signals: